justin-marian/router/README.md

   - If a **matching route** is found, the `router forwards` the packet to the next hop according to the selected route.
   - In cases where **no matching route** is found (e.g., the `destination is unreachable or the Time-to-Live (TTL) field expires`), the router may generate `ICMP messages` such as `"Time Exceeded" or "Destination Unreachable"` to inform the sender about that the packet was `dropped` (`receiver didn't get the message`).

-**Freeing Memory:**

-- To prevent memory leaks, the router must properly deallocate memory associated with its routing table when it is no longer needed.
-- This involves recursively traversing the tree structure of the routing table and deallocating memory for each entry.

 ### ARP

-- **Creating a New ARP Table** structure and its address entries, ensuring *dynamic memory allocation* to accommodate varying entry counts.
-- **Freeing Memory Associated with ARP Table** Frees the memory allocated for an ARP table, including its address entries, to prevent *memory leaks* and ensure efficient memory management.
 - **Searching for ARP Table Entry** with a **specified IP address** by *iterating through the address entries*.
 Returns *the `index of the entry` if found; otherwise, returns `-1`*.
 - **Inserting New ARP Table Entry** containing the **provided IP address and MAC address** into the ARP table.
 Checks for *duplicate entries* before insertion to maintain data integrity and expands the ARP table's capacity as needed.
 - **Handling Incoming ARP Packets:** Upon receiving an ARP packet, the router checks its validity and type.